pachterlab/LP_2021/07-current_analysis.md

 ### Cell segmentation {#segmentation}

 To assign transcript spots to cells, the cells need to be segmented and spots within the segmented boundary of a cell must be assigned to that cell.
-For neurons, Nissl staining, which stains the cell body and dendrites but not axons, has been used for cell segmentation [@Shah2016; @Wang2018].
+For neurons, Nissl staining, which stains the cell body and dendrites but not axons, has been used for cell segmentation [@Shah2016; @Wang2018b].
 Without Nissl staining, total poly-A staining can be used instead, and segmented with watershed transform, although poly-a staining concentrates in the cell body and misses cellular processes such as dendrites [@Moffitt2018].
 This misses some interesting biological information; dendrites can have different transcriptomes from the cell body of the same neuron, both in vitro and in vivo [@Middleton2019; @CiolliMattioli2019; @Farris2019].
-Cell segmentation can be done manually as automated methods may not be sufficiently reliable and would still require manual inspection and correction, or automated with machine learning models trained by manual segmentation of smaller number of cells such as the random forest model in Ilastik [@Wang2018; @Lohoff2020] and CNN models such as DeepCell [@VanValen2016] and U-net [@Ronneberger2015].
+Cell segmentation can be done manually as automated methods may not be sufficiently reliable and would still require manual inspection and correction, or automated with machine learning models trained by manual segmentation of smaller number of cells such as the random forest model in Ilastik [@Wang2018b; @Lohoff2021] and CNN models such as DeepCell [@VanValen2016] and CellPose [@Stringer2020].
 [Watershed segmentation](https://www.mathworks.com/company/newsletters/articles/the-watershed-transform-strategies-for-image-segmentation.html) is more commonly used.

 Without seeing the actual extent of the cell, the quality of manual segmentation is questionable, especially in regions with high cell density, thus limiting the performance of machine learning models.
-Sometimes problematic methods were used to segment cells, such as 3D [Voroni tessellation](https://en.wikipedia.org/wiki/Voronoi_diagram) [@Shah2016] and [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of Nissl staining based segmentation [@Wang2018]; these are problematic because cells need not to take a convex shape so such segmentation may mis-assign transcripts from other cells, or to be conservative about mis-assigning transcripts from other cells, miss transcripts that in fact belong to the cell of interest.
-However, one study did specifically stain for membrane bound proteins for the actual extent of the plasma membrane and accurate cell segmentation [@Lohoff2020].
+Sometimes problematic methods were used to segment cells, such as 3D [Voroni tessellation](https://en.wikipedia.org/wiki/Voronoi_diagram) [@Shah2016] and [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of Nissl staining based segmentation [@Wang2018b]; these are problematic because cells need not to take a convex shape so such segmentation may mis-assign transcripts from other cells, or to be conservative about mis-assigning transcripts from other cells, miss transcripts that in fact belong to the cell of interest.
+However, one study did specifically stain for membrane bound proteins for the actual extent of the plasma membrane and accurate cell segmentation [@Lohoff2021].

 To address the challenges of cell segmentation, segmentation methods utilizing scRNA-seq data with annotated cell types have been developed recently.
 One such method is Python package JSTA [@Littman2020], in which a deep neural network (DNN) learns a segmentation and cell type annotation using the information from a scRNA-seq reference with cell type annotations.
 First, watershed is used for an initial cell segmentation, both MERFISH and scRNA-seq data are scaled and centered.
 Then a DNN is trained on the scRNA-seq data to predict cell type from gene expression.
 Then a separate DNN is trained to refine the cell boundaries iteratively with [expectation maximization (EM)](http://ai.stanford.edu/~chuongdo/papers/em_tutorial.pdf): The cell type classifier is applied on the watershed segmented MERFISH data to classify putative cells (E).
 Then a random subset of the pixels are used to train the pixel classifier, maximizing a loss function comparing the new pixel cell type probabilities to the initial/previous assignment (M).
 The new cell type probabilities are then scaled per pixel according to distance to nuclei.
 Only probabilities of cell types of neighboring cells are kept and the other cell types are assigned probability 0.
 The new cell type probabilities of each pixel is then used as event probabilities of a multinomial distribution and randomly assign a new cell type label to the pixel.
 Then the new cell type assignment to pixels is used to train the pixel classifier again, until the cell type assignments converge.
 This may refine boundaries between neighboring cells of different types, and the initial watershed boundaries are kept for neighboring cells of the same type.
 A problem with this package is that inhomogeneous transcript localization is not taken into account.